-In addition to rules about fishing, your state will also require a fishing license.
+In addition to rules about fishing, your state will require you to have a fishing license.
 Adults must purchase a fishing license before they go fishing.
 Youth who are Cub Scout age often don't have to have a license.
 Be sure to find out about licensing requirements in your area.